ysugimoto/falco/README.md

 - Log defnitions
 - Etc

-Above snippets will be injected to your VCL top or extracting `FASTLY XXX` macro, but this tool does aims to run locally, not communicating with Fastly service.
+Above snippets will be injected to your VCL top or extracting `FASTLY XXX` macro, but this tool aims to run locally, not communicating with Fastly service.
 However, we're planning to solve them using Fastly API.

 ## Lint error